Download and print as a PDF (236kB pdf)

 - The biopsy needle is inserted into your abnormal tissue.
 It may be necessary to put the needle in several times to get samples, which will be sent for pathological examination.

-While the first part of the procedure may seem to take a while, the biopsy itself does not take very long.
+While the first part of the procedure may seem to take a while, the biopsy itself does not take very long (on average 30 minutes).
 The needle may be in and out so quickly that you barely notice it.

 Will it hurt?